|1929-1930 Syracuse Orangemen|

 The Orangemen would win their three home games in December with relative ease.
 They would make a three game midwest road trip to start the new year.
 The Orangemen played a close game with the Michigan State Spartans, and the game was tied 19-19.
-Sophomore reserve George Armstrong would hit a half court shot to win the game for Syracuse.
+Sophomore reserve George Armstrong would hit a half court shot with a minute to go to tie the game for the Orangemen.
+Armstrong then would tip in a basket moments later to win the game.

 The team then split back-to-back road games with Creighton, with the Blue Jays winning the first game, and the Orangemen winning the second.

 The Orangemen would travel to Philadelphia to face Eastern basketball's top team the Penn Quakers, winners of nine straight games.
 However, Syracuse jumped out to a quick 9-0 start, with Katz leading the way.
 Katz would hurt his ankle in the second half, but remained in the game.
 The Quakers made a run towards the end of the game, but were never able to catch the Orangemen as Syracuse pulled the upset 30-27.